 Yes!
 You can use Termly for free to generate 1 policy for 1 website through our Basic plan.
-Our Pro plan, on the other hand, is a paid subscription, and allows you to create unlimited policies for unlimited websites and access our full suite of compliance tools and features.
+Our Pro and and Pro+ plans, on the other hand, are paid subscriptions, and allow you to create unlimited policies for unlimited websites and access our full suite of compliance tools and features.

 Absolutely!
 Each Termly policy is handcrafted by licensed attorneys, with state, federal, and international regulations in mind, and is customized specifically for different business types and platforms.

 Currently, users cannot upload policies that they’ve written themselves onto the Termly dashboard.
 This rule is for the protection of your business, as crafting your own policy, or changing the language of one that we have built, may impact the legal validity of the document.

 The time it takes for your custom policy to be fully crafted will depend on the type of policy you wish to create.
 The following are approximate estimates of how long your policy will take to craft in full:

 Yes!
 Termly recognizes the importance of ensuring that every aspect of your brand – including your legal policies – aligns with the vision that you’ve worked hard to cultivate.
 With our Pro and Pro+ plans, you get the option to customize the look and feel of your policies to align with your company’s unique personality.

 You’ll have the chance to customize your policy when you first create it, or you can visit your dashboard and edit the look of your policy at any time.

 We do not currently allow users to add custom clauses to policies, as doing so could put the legal validity of that policy at risk.

 Don’t worry, our team of attorneys are constantly on the lookout for legal changes.
 When changes are made, we automatically update all of your relevant policies.